renevinaya/hanzihua/README.md

 creates pages for the 31 words with the lowest score.
 The page is switched daily.

 ## What does hanzihua mean?
-Hnzì huà (written 汉字画) means painting with Chinese letter.
+Hànzì huà (written 汉字画) means painting with Chinese letter.